Gumbi Gumbi - Pittosporum angustifolium / Pittosporum Phylliraeoides or Gumby Gumby Tree

 Over generations they have uniquely adapted to their environment in such a way that success is almost guaranteed.
 Being around for a long time, the native trees have revealed their unique properties to Australia's Aboriginal people - who discovered the use, healing properties and food potential of many, many plants and trees and passed down the knowledge through word of mouth.

-The Gumby Gumby Tree is one of those trees.
-It sports very attractive, weeping willow-like foliage and is slow growing, making this tree suitable for parks and gardens.
+The Gumby Gumby is a beautiful native specimen and sports very attractive, weeping willow-like foliage and is slow growing, making this tree suitable for parks and gardens.

 You can find the full scientific article at: http://www98.griffith.edu.au/dspace/bitstream/handle/10072/42763/73661_1.pdf?sequence=1

-Choosing this plant for your patch, whether it heals your ills or not, will definitely attract a lot of attention from friends, butterflies and birds!
+Choosing this plant for your patch, will definitely attract a lot of attention from friends, butterflies and birds!
 Cream, fragrant, tubular, petalled flowers will display from Winter until Spring and orange sticky fruits (also called native apricots) will display soon after, and they are very attractive to birds and well as looking very showy.